 J. Lynn Johnson, Professor; Ph.D., University of Arkansas.
 Organizational behavior; environmental scanning; work teams; human resource management issues.

 Ching-Chung Kuo, Professor; Ph.D., Northwestern University.
 Mathematical modeling; applied operations research.

 Donna E. Ledgerwood, Associate Professor; Ph.D., University of Oklahoma.
 Human resource management in Russia and developing countries; employment practices; testing improvement of Professional in Human Resources and Senior Professional in Human Resources certification students.

 Nancy Boyd Lillie, Professor; Ph.D., University of Memphis.
 Ethical leadership; workplace incivility; organizational competencies and strategy.

 Tony Mendes, Clinical Professor; Ph.D., University of Missouri-Kansas City.
 Entrepreneurship; organizational behavior.

 Divesh Ojha, Assistant Professor; Ph.D., Clemson University.
 Risk and change management in supply chains; agility; flexibility; sustainable operations.

 James Powell, Professor; Ph.D., Louisiana State University.
 Middle management training; executive skills; strategic formulation; organizational behavior.

-Manjula Salimath, Assistant Professor; Ph.D., Washington State University; Ph.D., Bangalore University (India).
-Entrepreneurship; new ventures; innovation; governance; strategy; international business; ethics.
+Manjula Salimath, Associate Professor; Ph.D., Washington State University; Ph.D., Bangalore University (India).
+Entrepreneurship; international business; strategy; innovation; ethics; sustainability; new ventures; governance.